 You can read more about the entire Lean Planning process here if you want more background and an overview of how to use this methodology in your own business.

-The first step in Lean Planning is to develop your business strategy, and that’s what I’ll go into today.
+The first step is to build a Lean Business Plan.
+You’ll start by developing your business strategy, and that’s what I’ll go into today.

 Building your business strategy:

 Your business strategy is what you’re going to do, in simple, easy-to-understand statements.
 Build your strategy with five key components: